nitin42/animate-components/README.md

 * Component based
 * Supports all the animation properties
-* Use with styled-components, Aphrodite and glamor
 * Merge two animations to create one.
-* Isolated keyframes
+* Isolated keyframes (use with styled-components, aphrodite and glamor)
 * Ratifies DOM nesting
 * Element type rendering of components using `as` prop
 * Add all the html attributes supported by React along with component props.
-* Render a component in isolation and apply animations on it.

 ## Why ?